checkymander/checkymander.github.io/_posts/2021-06-09-decrypt-veeam-passwords.md

 ## Prevention

 As this is intended functionality and is required for the VEEAM backup server to work, the main protection against this technique is to limit the amount of people who have access to the VEEAM Backup Server.
-In addition, ensure proper access controls are enforced on the MSSQL databse itself to prevent a users from reading the protected data in the first place.
+In addition, ensure proper access controls are enforced on the MSSQL databse itself to prevent users from reading the protected data in the first place.

 ## Conclusion